 EPCA (and subsequent amendments to it) provides manufacturing incentives for alternative fuel vehicles, including ethanol vehicles.
 For each alternative fuel vehicle a manufacturer produces, the manufacturer generates credits toward meeting the CAFE standards.
 These credits can be used to increase the manufacturer's average fuel economy.
 Credits apply to both dedicated and dual fuel vehicles.
 Dual fuel vehicles can be operated on both a conventional fuel (gasoline or diesel) and an alternative fuel, usually ethanol.
 Opponents have raised concerns that while manufacturers are receiving credits for production of these dual fuel vehicles, they are generally operated solely on gasoline, because of the cost and unavailability of alternative fuels.
-This claim is supported by the fact that EIA estimates that only about 2% of flexible fuel vehicles are currently operated on E85.
-Supporters of the on "Ethanol Refining and Production."
+This claim is supported by the fact that EIA estimates that only

-^{83 (...}continued)
+^{83 (...}continued) on "Ethanol Refining and Production."